 So, it’s useful to look in here even before getting a book or getting it from the library as well (saves leaving your home to check a book in a library!).

-Have a look at Google Books – an excerpt from Swan’a Learner English is embedded below (a fantastic book for the ‘focus on the learner’ assignment).
+Have a look at Google Books – an excerpt from Swan’s Learner English, which is a fantastic book for the ‘focus on the learner’ assignment, is available as a preview on Google Books here, showing search results for the word ‘Arabic’ (feel free to change it to whatever you need!

 6. Use a referencing app or website.